catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - [x] Custom song creators only saved if Advanced option set
 - [x] Fix for unnecessary preview creation for songs wo Albumart
 - [x] Fix no album art detection
+- [x] Remove BassDD only if DD exits
+- [x] Add trully FPT to mass pack
+- [x] Update to latest Master (template broken revert will gen DLCName change back from dlckey)
+- [x] Spotify old API is dead, use a new way to... (bring also cover)
+- [x] save track at repack
+- [x] replace () w [] (ADD that to alt.;)
+- [x] when in filter select none looks weird
+- [x] it's my life..breaks because of the aphostrofe' (update log issue)(update duplication)
+- [x] Filter by group
+- [x] How many audioslave bring themback alive foler r? duplicate song issue? (old duplicqwrtes not deleted maybe)
+- [x] Minerva gives a wwise error check on a repaired hdd...check and open a tix (no issue lately)
+- [x] add incl group
+- [x] at search when chicking it changes from exit to search
+- [x] multitrack dont get their track no if they have (no guitar removed) as assumgly they stilla re searched witrh full name
+- [x] alternate doesnt go into title sort
+- [x] trim SONG details
+- [x] original bass remove fails on billy weathers  (fix)
+- [x] beta does not apear on originals or indiv repack(mqiandb)(non issue-added save at repack)

 - diff between master and branch
 DLCManager folder